 The purpose of the observation is to evaluate and improve interviewer performance and to look for errors and misconceptions that cannot be detected through editing.
 It is common for a completed questionnaire to be technically free of errors, but for the interviewer to have asked a number of questions inaccurately.
-Even if the field editor does not know the language in which the interview is being conducted, he/she can detect a great deal from watching how the interviewer conducts herself, how she treats the respondent and how she fills out the questionnaire.
-The field editor should observe each interviewer many times throughout the course of the fieldwork.
+Even if the editor does not know the language in which the interview is being conducted, he/she can detect a great deal from watching how the interviewer conducts herself, how she treats the respondent and how she fills out the questionnaire.
+The editor should observe each interviewer many times throughout the course of the fieldwork.
 The first observation should take place during interviewer training and may also be used as a screening device in the selection of interviewer candidates.
 Each interviewer should also be observed during the first two days of the fieldwork so that any errors made consistently are caught immediately.
 Additional observations of each interviewer's performance should be made during the rest of the fieldwork.
-The field editor should observe at least one interview per day during the course of the fieldwork, with the heaviest observation at the beginning and end of fieldwork period.
-If the interview was observed, this needs to be indicated in the space for recording the observations at the end of the questionnaire.
+The editor should observe at least one interview per day during the course of the fieldwork, with the heaviest observation at the beginning and end.

-During the interview, the field editor should sit close enough to see what the interviewer is writing.
-This way, he/she can see if the interviewer interprets the respondent correctly and follows the proper skip patterns.
+During the interview, the editor should sit close enough to see what the interviewer is writing.
+This way, she can see if the interviewer interprets the respondent correctly and follows the proper skip patterns.
 It is important to make notes of problem areas and points to be discussed later with the interviewer.
-The field editor should not intervene during the course of the interview and should try to conduct him/herself in a manner that does not make the interviewer or respondent nervous or uneasy.
-Only in cases where serious mistakes are being committed by the interviewer should the field editor intervene.
+The editor should not intervene during the course of the interview and should try to conduct herself in a manner that does not make the interviewer or respondent nervous or uneasy.
+Only in cases where serious mistakes are being committed by the interviewer should the editor intervene.

-After each observation, the field editor and interviewer should discuss the interviewer's performance.
-The questionnaire should be reviewed, and the field editor should mention the interviewer's strong points as well as problems and mistakes.
+After each observation, the editor and interviewer should discuss the interviewer's performance.
+The questionnaire should be reviewed, and the editor should mention the interviewer's strong points as well as problems and mistakes.